 20. Have you ever voted against a director for explicitly ESG-related reasons?
 If so, why?
 If not, would you consider doing so in the future?

 Yes, CC&L has customized proxy voting guidelines that reflect its views on ESG issues such as board diversity, board independence, auditor independence, climate risk, and more.
-For example, since the implementation of CC&L’s updated guidelines in April 2022, the QEM strategy voted against 19 proposals due to climate risk oversight failures and 50 proposals due to lack of gender diversity between January 1st – June 30th, 2023.
+For example, since the implementation of CC&L’s updated guidelines in April 2022, the QEM strategy voted against 239 director elections due to lack of gender diversity between January 1st – June 30th, 2023.

 21. How many companies do you engage with?
 What proportion of your engagements focus on environmental and social issues?
 What are your engagement goals?
 Are these goals outcome/action-based (e.g. decreases in emissions or increases in number of women on the board) or means-based (reporting on emissions or number of women on the board)?

 While not specifically part of CC&L’s quantitative equity process, the Stewardship and Engagement team provides support to CC&L’s fundamental equity analysts and portfolio managers to more proactively engage with investee companies, collaborate with like-minded investors and facilitate proxy voting.
 CC&L’s engagement activity focuses on the Canadian universe where they believe they have the largest influence given their holdings across their fundamental and quantitative mandates.
-The outcomes benefits all of CC&L’s Canadian strategies, including their Canadian quantitative mandates.
+Engagement with companies outside of Canada is undertaken on an ad-hoc basis.

-In recent years, CC&L’s engagement activity has increased its focus on climate and D&I issues.
+In recent years, CC&L’s engagement and proxy voting activity has increased its focus on climate and D&I issues.
 These themes align with our collaborative engagement activity, such as our endorsement of the TCFD recommendations, status as founding members of Climate Engagement Canada and our support for the Responsible Investment Association’s (RIA) Canadian Investor Statement on Diversity & Inclusion.
 In addition, our custom proxy voting guidelines focus on some key governance themes, specifically board independence, insiders on key committees, gender diversity, tenure and over-boarding and climate related disclosures.

 22. What is your policy around the escalation of engagement; how and why might this happen and what is the ultimate tool you might use (e.g. voting against board re-election, etc.)?

-Where the outcome of our engagements do not satisfy the portfolio manager, various escalation steps may be considered including using the firm’s proxy voting rights in support of these engagement goals.
+In circumstances where the outcome of CC&L’s engagements do not satisfy the portfolio manager, various escalation steps may be considered including using the firm’s proxy voting rights in support of these engagement goals.
 Escalation activities will be undertaken at the discretion of the portfolio manager when the issue is deemed to be material and prior engagement efforts have not been successful.
 CC&L does not have any restrictions on the escalation measures that can be used.

 This report may contain information obtained from third parties including: Merrill Lynch, Pierce, Fenner & Smith Incorporated (BofAML), S&P Global Ratings, and MSCI.